DeepSystems/pexels_downloader/readme.md

 # Pexels Downloader

-automatically download free images from Pexels.com to create training datasets
+Automatically download free images from Pexels.com to create training datasets.

+All downloaded images can be use only in according to Pexels licence.

 ## Requirements
 * Docker